 Declare your major early while in business principles courses.
 Declared majors have first priority in course registration.
 Changing your major at the end of a semester (after registration has begun) may prevent you from getting your courses and graduating on time.

-Get involved and join the Financial Management Association (FMA).
+Get involved and join the Financial Management Association (FMA), the NIU Investment Association (IA) and/or the Finance Student Advisory Board (FSAB).

 Apply for departmental scholarships.
 Applications are available in the Department of Finance at the beginning of each spring semester.
 You may also want to check the Financial Aid and Scholarship Office.